 In COVID-19, the symptoms are very similar to the common cold or flu, including fever, cough, sore throat and/or lethargy.
 Some people develop more symptoms such as shortness of breath and breathing difficulties.
 In more severe cases, infection can cause pneumonia, severe acute respiratory syndrome, kidney failure and even death.

 It is thought that coronavirus may be transmitted by person-to-person contact (through the air by coughing and sneezing, or through close personal contact such as touching or shaking hands) or by touching an object or surface with the virus on it, then touching your mouth, nose, or eyes before washing your hands.
 It is not known how long the virus can survive on different surfaces as yet.

-There is no specific treatment or a vaccine available yet for the disease caused by the novel coronavirus.
+There is no specific treatment available yet for the disease caused by the novel coronavirus.
 However, many of the symptoms can be treated based on the patient’s clinical condition.
 Current analysis shows 97-98% of those infected with coronavirus survive the illness, and 80% of those infected show no severe symptoms.

 How is Oxfam responding?

 Oxfam is mobilizing to prevent the spread of coronavirus and save lives.
 Water, sanitation and hygiene are vital for any attempts to manage the rate of inevitable infections and have been areas of our core work for decades.
 We have longstanding operational experience in responding to public health emergencies and our expertise is informed by lessons from past epidemics like cholera, Zika and Ebola.
 As with other emergencies, we work closely with our local partners and support them and their work wherever possible.